butaca/covid19uy.com/content/_index.en.md

 {{< tag class="is-danger" >}}
 New!
 {{< /tag >}}
-I invite you to play with my [coronavirus simulator][simulator] where you can visually see the impact of social distancing.
+I invite you to try my [interactive coronavirus simulation][simulator] where you can visually see the impact of social distancing.

 {{< world >}}